Recognize and resolve silent conflicts

 Solution: To manage silent conflicts in the company, it is important to promote an open communication culture and create an atmosphere of trust.
 Regular employee discussions, team-building measures and conflict resolution training can help to identify conflicts at an early stage and actively address them.
 By taking a proactive approach, companies can strengthen employee loyalty and create a positive working environment.

-How team development promotes employee retention
+How team development promotes employee loyalty

 Strong team development is an effective way to promote employee loyalty and strengthen collaboration within the company.
 By investing in development activities, you can create an environment where all employees feel valued and involved.
 Here are some ways in which team development positively influences employee retention: